MrAndrew/BossMachine/README.md

 ## Project Overview

-In this project, you will create an entire API to serve information to a Boss Machine, a unique management application for today's most accomplished entreprenerus.
+In this project, you will create an entire API to serve information to a Boss Machine, a unique management application for today's most accomplished entrepreneurs.
 You will create routes to manage your 'minions', your brilliant 'million dollar ideas', and to handle all the annoying meetings that keep getting added to your busy schedule.

 ## How to Use: